danielzh310/blurbable.com/README.md

 # blurbable.com

 **Blurbable** is a text-first social space for sharing honest thoughts, everyday moments, and real human experiences.
-Think LinkedIn without the corporate fluff and without the noise.
+Think LinkedIn without the corporate fluff, Reddit without the noise, and Instagram without the toxicity.

 ---